 Once the agency determines that the dispute is frivolous, it has five business days to notify you of the decision and its reasons for the decision.

-This means that if you dispute everything or almost everything in their report, without regard to what you believe is accurate or inaccurate, the credit reporting agency may not have to investigate your dispute at all.
+This means that if you dispute everything or almost everything in their report, without regard to what you believe is accurate or inaccurate, or you repeatedly ask for reinvestigation of the same item, the credit reporting agency may not have to investigate your dispute at all.

-Many credit repair services prepare these kinds of blanket disputes, advise clients to do so, or provide forms to clients which encourage a blanket dispute of most items in your report -- a good reason to avoid credit repair clinics.
+Many so-called “credit repair” websites and credit repair services recommend ways to game the system.
+But if you use these tactics, the credit reporting agency may find that your request is frivolous, making it harder for you to clean up your credit report.
+For example, many credit repair websites and credit repair services prepare blanket or repetitive disputes, advise clients to do so, or provide forms to clients which encourage a blanket dispute of most items in your report -- a good reason to avoid credit repair clinics.
 (For other reasons why you should avoid credit repair clinics, see Don’t Use a Credit Repair Clinic.)

 (For instructions on how to dispute errors or incomplete information in your credit report, see How to Correct Errors in Your Credit Report.)